Apsis: Etymology

 Regarding black holes, the term peribothron was first used in a 1976 paper by J. Frank and M. J. Rees, who credit W. R. Stoeger for suggesting creating a term using the greek word for pit: "bothron".
 The terms perimelasma and apomelasma (from a Greek root) were used by physicist and science-fiction author Geoffrey A. Landis in a story published in 1998, thus appearing before perinigricon and aponigricon (from Latin) in the scientific literature in 2002.

 Terminology summary

 The suffixes shown below may be added to prefixes peri- or apo- to form unique names of apsides for the orbiting bodies of the indicated host/(primary) system.
 However, only for the Earth, Moon and Sun systems are the unique suffixes commonly used.
 Exoplanet studies commonly use -astron, but typically, for other host systems the generic suffix, -apsis, is used instead.

 Perihelion and aphelion

 The perihelion (q) and aphelion (Q) are the nearest and farthest points respectively of a body's direct orbit around the Sun.

-Comparing osculating elements at a specific epoch to effectively those at a different epoch will generate differences.
+Comparing osculating elements at a specific epoch to those at a different epoch will generate differences.
 The time-of-perihelion-passage as one of six osculating elements is not an exact prediction (other than for a generic two-body model) of the actual minimum distance to the Sun using the full dynamical model.
 Precise predictions of perihelion passage require numerical integration.